-The dominant pattern of SLP-SST covariability explains 29% of the covariance, and the correlation between the two corresponding time series is 0.73.
-Together, the SST time series and pattern (Fig. 12, top panel, and Fig. 11, top left panel) describe a centurylong warming of the world ocean.
-The SST time series is quite similar to that of globally averaged SST (e.g., Nicholls et al. 1996; their Fig. 3.3).
-The warming is not uniform in either space or time.
+The dominant pattern of SLP-SST co-variability explains 29% of the covariance, and the correlation between the two corresponding time series in 0.73.
+Together, the SST time series and pattern (Figure 12 top panel, and Figure 11 top left panel) describes a century-long warming of the world ocean.
+The SST time series is quite similar to that of globally averaged SST (e.g., Nicholls et al., 1996, their Figure 3.3).
+The warming is neither uniform in space or in time.
 During the last 90 years or so, there are two intervals of conspicuous warming, one between 1920 and 1950, and the other after 1975 or so.

 The pattern is quite similar to the one described in Cane et al. (1997).
 It indicates that most ocean areas contribute positively to the warming trend, with the strongest warming occurring in the Southern Hemisphere.
 However, some oceanic regions display a noncommittal cooling trend.
-These regions are found in the tropical Pacific, North Pacific, and North Atlantic Oceans.
+These regions are found in the tropical Pacific, North Pacific, and North Atlantic oceans.
 Cane et al. (1997) interpret this patterns, in particular the equatorial Pacific cooling, as the response of the regional equatorial atmosphere-ocean system to global warming induced by the increase in CO2.
-However, the robustness of the equatorial signature has been questioned by others (e.g., Hurrell and Trenberth 1999).
+However, the robustness of the equatorial signature has been questioned by others (e.g., Hurrell and Trenberth, 1999).
 The regions where the SST changes are most significant (as judged by the heterogeneous correlation patterns, not shown) are in the South Atlantic and Indian Oceans, and in the western tropical and South Pacific Ocean, west of the date line.
 Overall the pattern explains 11% of the analysis area SST variance.

-The corresponding leading SLP time series (Fig. 12, top panel) indicates a negative trend in the last few decades of the nineteenth century and positive trend in the twentieth century.
-The trend is disrupted by a sharp fluctuation during the World War I years, which may be spurious.
-The spatial pattern of the trend (Fig. 11, top right) indicates that the east-west pressure contrast over the Pacific Ocean has been decreasing since the turn of the century.
+The corresponding leading SLP time series (Figure 12 top panel) indicates a negative trend in the last few decades of the 19th century, and positive trend in the 20th century.
+The trend is disrupted by a sharp fluctuation during the First World War years, which may be spurious.
+The spatial pattern of the trend (Figure 11 top right) indicates that the east-west pressure contrast over the Pacific Ocean has been decreasing since the turn of the century.
 There does not seem to be a consistent local relationship between the trend in SLP and that in SST.
-In some regions SLP is decreasing in time
+In some regions SLP is decreasing in time when SST is increasing, and in others the situation is reversed.
+Moreover, the pattern explains only 6% of the analysis-area SLP variance and the heterogeneous correlation pattern (not shown) rarely displays values higher than 0.3, except over the southern edge of the analysis domain.
+Clearly further independent SLP data are needed to verify the authenticity of this pattern.